15 free hashtag tracking tools - from the experts - 2020

 Hashtags started as a way to search for things on Twitter and are now cross-platform and multi-purpose, used by companies and individuals alike for pretty much everything.
 From major global events like The #WorldCup Final to expressions of solidarity like #MeToo.

-A good hashtag can capture the imagination of the online public and helps companies, organizations and individuals dramatically increase their social media presence.
+A good hashtag will capture the imagination of the online public and helps companies, organizations and individuals dramatically increase their social media presence.
 Yet tracking hashtags effectively can be a challenge given the number of times they are mentioned and used in different countries, different languages, and different contexts.
 So what’s the solution?

 Hashtag tracking tools

 Tools to help you track hashtags come in many shapes and sizes with some that focus on monitoring the conversation, others that focus on influencers, and still others that help you understand exactly what hashtags mean.
 We’ve created a list of 15 free hashtag tracking tools with recommendations from social media experts, to help digital professionals wanting to conduct hashtag analysis.
 While most of these tools offer both free and paid options, I can't guarantee that the brands won't start charging for all their features.

 Of course for more comprehensive analysis, a paid tool like Talkwalker’s powerful social media analytics platform will be required.